 Atopic dermatitis, frequently referred to as eczema, is a common chronic inflammatory skin disease that currently affects about 20% of people worldwide and is increasing in prevalence.
 It is associated with other markers of atopy, such as asthma, allergic rhinitis, seborrheic dermatitis, and food allergy.
 Several factors have been implicated in its pathogenesis, including immune defects, structural abnormalities of the skin, and changes in skin microbial flora.
-The condition usually starts early in life and resolves in childhood.
-However, a significant population has atopic dermatitis that may persist indefinitely.
+The condition usually starts early in life and resolves in childhood; however, a significant portion of the population has atopic dermatitis that may persist indefinitely.
+About 80% of cases start in infancy or childhood.
+Whereas the point prevalence in children varies from 2.7-20.1% across countries, it ranges from 2.1-4.9% in adults.,

 Presentation depends on patient age and disease severity.
 In general, dry skin and pruritus are the most common symptoms.
 Young children usually have itching and subsequent erythematous plaques or patches with scaling and papular features on extensor surfaces and the face.
 Teens and adults tend to have more localized areas (mostly skin flexures), thickened skin with lichenification and excoriated and fibrotic papules, reflecting the chronicity of the disease.
 Severe cases may present in any distribution.
 Patients with atopic dermatitis are at increased risk for viral, bacterial, and/or fungal skin infections.

 Personal or family history of atopy.
 Maternal disease seems to be a stronger risk factor than paternal disease.
 About 70% of those with atopic dermatitis have a relative with atopic disease.
 A history of food allergy, allergic rhinitis, or asthma is associated with atopic dermatitis.

 Filaggrin (FLG) gene mutations.
 This gene, which is involved in skin barrier structure, has been strongly associated with increased risk of atopic dermatitis and other skin conditions and allergies.